geoscixyz/em/content/case_histories/do27do18tkc/processing.rst

     :align: right
     :figwidth: 50%
     :name: fig_Processing_InvInd_Mag

+    Recovered susceptibility model from the VTEM magnetic data.

 Despite the above leveling, the AeroTEM was still very noisy and difficult to invert.
 As well, the DIGHEM data were relatively sparse over the region of interest compared to the VTEM data.
 Overall, the VTEM data were the cleanest and provided the best coverage so we only present results from inverting the VTEM magnetic data, which was done with the UBC-`MAG3D`_ inversion software.
 We use the same mesh as for the density inversion.
 Sections through the